top of page

 Search

-At ProAge, we partner with organisations committed to creating inclusive workplaces where everyone can thrive—regardless of age.
+At ProAge, we partner with organizations committed to creating inclusive workplaces where everyone can thrive—regardless of age.
 For certified B Corporations (B Corps), who are already champions of ethical business and social impact, embracing age inclusion isn’t just a natural fit; it’s a strategic advantage.

 In this blog, we explore why age inclusion is vital for B Corps striving to be employers of choice and how it aligns with the core values that make your certification meaningful.

-The Overlooked Dimension of Diversity
+The Overlooked Dimension of Diversity in the Workplace

 B Corps have made tremendous strides in championing diversity, equity, and inclusion (DEI).
 However, age is often left out of this conversation, despite being a key dimension of workplace diversity.

 With people living and working longer, age inclusion is more relevant than ever.
-Today, one third of the UK workforce (33%)[1] is over the age of 50 and 750,000 people aged between 50 and 65 are actively seeking employment[2].
+Today, one third of the UK workforce (33%)[1] is over the age of 50.
+Additionally, 750,000 people aged between 50 and 65 are actively seeking employment[2].

 Why Age Inclusion Aligns with B Corp Values